 General in Chief.
 To Attack the Americans.

-The following proclamation was issued by Aguinaldo's Secretary of the Interior

-First-You will so dispose that at 8 the situation of affairs and to arrive ritorial militia at your order will be found united in all the streets of San Pedro armed with their "bolos" and revolvers pino people and of the people of the Unit- and guns and ammunition, if convenient, Second-Philippine families only will be respected.
-They should not be molested, but all other individuals, of whatsoever race they may be, will be exterminated without any compassion after
+The following proclamation was issued by Aguinaldo's Secretary of the Interior on Feb.
+5, 1899: First-You will so dispose that at 8 o'clock at night the individuals of the territorial militia at your order will be found united in all the streets of San Pedro armed with their "bolos" and revolvers and guns and ammunition, if convenient.
+Second-Philippine families only will be respected.
+They should not be molested, but all other individuals, of whatsoever race they may be, will be exterminated without any compassion after the extermination of the army of occupa-